FYSETC/FYSETC-SPIDER/bootloader/README.md

 # Bootloader

-**First of all, you need know that, the FYSETC Spider bootloader boot address have been change to `0x8000` since 2021/06/23.
-So the default bootloader `Bootloader_FYSETC_SPIDER.hex` boot address is `0x08008000` or `32k`.
-And the old bootloader boot address is `0x08010000` or `64k`, and the repo still contains it, its name is  `Bootloader_FYSETC_SPIDER_10000.hex`.
-So when you are going to update the bootloader, you should choose the right one.**
+Bootloader is the boot program, which is a code placed at the beginning of the flash space of the motherboard storage.
+The main function is to make the motherboard have the function to flash firmware with sdcard.
+Due to historical reasons, we provide two versions of bootloader, namely 32k bootloader `Bootloader_FYSETC_SPIDER.hex` and 64k bootloader `Bootloader_FYSETC_SPIDER_10000.hex`,

+But from 2021/06/23, the 64k bootloader is no longer used, and the new spider motherboard comes with 32k bootloader.
+However, because the old motherboard (factory before 2021/06/23) comes with a 64k bootloader, for compatibility, a 64k bootloader is still provided here.
+It is recommended that the old motherboard can be updated to 32k bootloader according to the instructions below.

-We provide you two methods to upload the bootloader.
+We provide two methods to upload the bootloader.

 ## Method 1 : stm32cubeprogrammer